Ethiopia Guji

 Philosopher's Blend

 When blending coffee, the goal is to create something that fits together smoothly, like a puzzle piece.
-A lot of thought, not just coffee, goes into making a blend, and we think you'll love this incredibly Smooth Blend with notes of sweet blackberry, buttery caramel, dark chocolate, and walnut.
-We've selected coffee from El Salvador, the Dominican Republic, and Colombia to bring you the perfect drip blend to get you up in the morning.
+A lot of thought, not just coffee, goes into making a blend, and we think you'll love this incredibly Smooth Blend with notes of rich chocolate, sweet buttery caramel, and hints of juicy tropical fruits.
+We've selected coffee from Ethiopia, the Dominican Republic, and Brazil to bring you the perfect drip blend to get you up in the morning.

 Meant for your coffee maker, but can be brewed on anything.
 Tastes best when brewing between 200-203 degrees.